 At that price point you are able to purchase through the cycle to work scheme, which makes it appropriate for the commuters among us.
 However, don’t dismiss it as a slowly-slowly-catchy-monkey bike.

-The Giant Contend SL 1 frame is made from lightweight ALUXX SL aluminium and is paired with a fork with carbon blades and an alu steerer .
+The Giant Contend SL 1 frame is made from lightweight ALUXX SL aluminium and is paired with a full carbon fork now .
 It has been built for confident and comfortable miles in the saddle with a number of classic Giant performance factors to ensure it does just that.

 Those factors include Giant’s Balance road geometry to blend an all-round ride feel that is confidence inspiring whilst being agile enough to ensure a fun ride.
 This is facilitated by its compact road design that basically is the sloping top tube.
 This helps make the main triangles of the frame smaller.

 You can see that same compact design on the Defy and the TCR range and it’s something Giant has used for a while to great effect.

 However, what sets the Giant Contend SL 1 apart from those bikes, and most bikes in the aluminium category, is the ride quality, which is amazingly comfortable and assured.

 Smooth Ride Quality is what Giant calls it, and one of the aspects of that is the D-fuse seatpost, which Giant says helps reduce ride shock and vibrations from the road.
 For me it does just that and despite being an aluminium frame I wasn’t buzzed out after a couple of hours on typical wrecked roads of Surrey and Hampshire.